mayankagrawal809/stockify/README.md

 # Stokify

 Stokify is a full-stack web application with a Vue.js frontend and a Node.js + Express backend.
 The main idea behind this app is to use SSE (Server-Sent Events) to stream stock prices in real-time.
 It uses Kafka as a message broker.
 You can get real stock prices for US Stock market too.
-If get a key from https://finnhub.io/register.
+If you get a key from https://finnhub.io/register.
 System Design: https://excalidraw.com/#json=hollRQ5FQVZ0-M7WUpUcs,GMoKSdkyZSbPKuRrRFkjiA